CP1404/Practicals/prac_01/README.md

 See the solutions branch here in this repository.
 Change the **branch** to "solutions" at the top of the page.
 Compare your work to the provided solutions and see if there are any significant differences that you can learn from.

-# Deliverables
+# Summary

-This section summarises the expectations for marking in this practical.
+This section summarises the expectations for this practical.
-Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-We have not learned about using Git and GitHub this week, so we do not expect you to use GitHub at all yet.
-Next week you will learn how to use version control properly.
-Do not submit a GitHub URL this week.
+Each practical includes a list of files or tasks expected.
+You are not expected to submit any practical work, since practicals are not marked.

 - `temperatures.py`
 - `sales_bonus.py`